Requirements for Jux

-Note: if you are using Jux v1.x, it is recommended to uninstall it, then install Jux 2.0 to the same folder.
+Note: if you are already using Jux, it is recommended to uninstall it, then install Jux 2.1 to the same folder.
 Use the same location for personal data as before.
-The Sample files now have subfolders so you may need to remove the old ones from Samples to avoid duplication.
 Your own files should be kept separate from the Samples folder.
-If you are already using Jux v2, you can install this update without uninstalling.

-If you already registered Jux, it is valid for v2.011 too: updating is free.
+If you already registered Jux, it is valid for v2.1 too: updating is free.
 If you lose your registration key, just email us.

 Register Jux: US$ 24

 Formulas and navigation

 Jux can draw both Julia and Mandelbrot fractals.

 - When drawing a Mandelbrot set, you can point the mouse at any part of it and see the corresponding Julia set in the thumbnail

 - For Julia sets you can explore variations by moving the mouse relative to the center of the preview